shallomkanyori/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - If the database is available, it should log the following message to the console `Number of students: NUMBER_OF_STUDENTS`
 - It should log the number of students in each field, and the list with the following format: `Number of students in FIELD: 6.
 List: LIST_OF_FIRSTNAMES`
 - CSV file can contain empty lines (at the end) - and they are not a valid student!

+### Task 3
+Using the database [database.csv](database.csv), create a function `countStudents` in the file [3-read_file_async.js](3-read_file_async.js).
+- Create a function named `countStudents`.
+It should accept a path in argument
+- The script should attempt to read the database file asynchronously
+- The function shuld return a Promise
+- If the database is not available, it should throw an error with the text `Cannot load the database`
+- If the database is available, it should log the following message to the console `Number of students: NUMBER_OF_STUDENTS`
+- It should log the number of students in each field, and the list with the following format: `Number of students in FIELD: 6.
+List: LIST_OF_FIRSTNAMES`
+- CSV file can contain empty lines (at the end) - and they are not a valid student!